What does Namecheap Private Email DNS verification imply?

 TXT

-generate and copy string using this guide
+should be generated and copied using this guide

 Updated